snaketron/ClustIRR/README.md

 # ClustIRR: Clustering of Immune Receptor Repertoires

 ## Overview
-ClustIRR is a quantitative method designed for the clustering of immune receptor repertoires (IRRs).
-It identifies groups of T cell or B cell receptors (TCRs or BCRs) that share antigen specificity across different biological conditions or longitudinal samples.
-Using a Bayesian hierarchical model, ClustIRR performs differential cluster occupancy (DCO) analysis to detect specificity clusters that are expanding or contracting in response to each biological condition.
+ClustIRR analyzes repertoires of B- and T-cell receptors.
+It begins the analysis by identifying communities (i.e., specificity groups) of immune receptors with similar specificities, based on the sequences of their complementarity determining regions (CDRs).
+Next, it employs a Bayesian probabilistic models to quantify differential community occupancy (DCO) between repertoires, allowing the identification of expanding or contracting communities in response to factors such as infection or cancer treatment.

 ## How to use ClustIRR
 ClustIRR is an R-package available from Bioconductor: